Saint Sava Serbian Orthodox Church (Merrillville, Indiana)

+Owing to its religious and ethnic importance to Serbian Americans, it is nicknamed the "Srpska Gera."

 History

-Early years (1912–1920)

 The Saint Sava Serbian Orthodox Church-School Congregation began with a large population of Serbian people who settled in the Gary area and served an important role in maintaining the Serbian culture while also helping Serbian immigrants adapt to mainstream America.

-In 1912, before any official church congregation was established, a group of Serbians in Gary founded the first Serbian School at 14th and Massachusetts Streets.
-The first teacher of the school was Paul Veljkov, who later became a priest and would be the second priest to serve the St. Sava Church-School Congregation after it officially formed in 1914.
+In 1912, before any official church congregation was established, a group of Serbs in Gary founded the first Serbian School at 14th and Massachusetts Streets.
+The first teacher of the school was Paul Veljkov, who later became a priest and would be the second priest to serve the Saint Sava Church-School Congregation after it was established in 1914.

-The Serbian Orthodox Church-School Congregation of St. Sava was established February 15, 1914, and incorporated on April 16, 1914.
+The Saint Sava Serbian Orthodox Church-School Congregation was established February 15, 1914, and incorporated on April 16, 1914.

 The first church building was consecrated on June 13, 1915, at 20th and Connecticut streets in Gary.

-1920s

 At the beginning of the 1920s, internal provincial divisiveness within the congregation was so great that it led to a division.
 A second parish, known as Holy Resurrection, was founded at 39th and Washington Streets in the Glen Park section of Gary.

 The parishes had reunified by the late 1930s.
 In 1937 the cornerstone was laid for the new church, which was consecrated November 24, 1938.

-By the end of the 1950s the St. Sava Serbian Orthodox Church-School Congregation was the largest Eastern Orthodox Church in Gary.
+By the end of the 1950s the Saint Sava Serbian Orthodox Church-School Congregation was the largest Eastern Orthodox church in Gary.

 In the beginning of the 1960s, a portion of the membership separated itself from the congregation at St. Sava to form the Macedonian Orthodox Church and a religious and cultural center was established in Crown Point, Indiana.

 In 1963, a schism at the highest levels of the Serbian Orthodox Church resulted in the defrocking of Bishop Dionisije and a division in the Serbian Orthodox diaspora.
 A bitter conflict ensued with attendant lawsuits in civil courts for nearly three decades.
-Locally, this schism also resulted in a portion of the membership separating from the St. Sava Church-School Congregation and forming the new congregation of St. Elijah, which established a church and cultural center in Crown Point.
+Locally, this schism also resulted in a portion of the membership separating from the Saint Sava Church-School Congregation and forming the new congregation of Saint Elijah, which established a church and cultural center in Crown Point.

-Also in the early 1960s, the parish priest of St. Sava Church, Hieromonk Petar Bankerovic, later Bishop of Australia-New Zealand, was attacked and beaten outside the church, which left him with permanent physical impairments.
+Also in the early 1960s, the parish priest of Saint Sava Church, Hieromonk Petar Bankerović, later Bishop of Australia-New Zealand, was attacked and beaten outside the church, which left him with permanent physical impairments.

 The second building of the congregation, dedicated in 1939, was destroyed by a fire in the late afternoon and early evening of February 16, 1978.

 In the weeks following the fire a small hall was used as a chapel until the consecration of the new church building in 1991 in Merrillville, Indiana.

-In 1982, the membership of the congregation approved a building program on Mississippi Street. for a new church whose construction began in 1985. and which was consecrated on May 18, 1991.
+In 1982, the membership of the congregation approved a building program on Mississippi Street. for a new church whose construction began in 1985 and which was consecrated on May 18, 1991.